 I’m not in the mood to take you for a joy ride, hypomania.
 Sorry.
 Why don’t we just get some rest, make sure to eat some decent food and get out this crazy energy in safe ways like a walk outside or phone call to a trusted friend.
 Whatever works.

 For some they rely on medication to deal with hypomania.
 Medications were not helpful to me when I did try them years ago, only for crisis type of situations such as psychosis of mania that led to hospitalization.

 As I learned to deal better with my mood states and understand them better, plus lifestyle changes too, I have been able to have more control over their intensity and duration.
 I never take that learning or good fortune for granted.

 I know how serious and devastating this illness can be and how frightening it is to become totally out of control if hypomania progresses to mania.

 I’m Fine Now

-No medication except my daily red wine in the evening plus melatonin to get deep sleep.
+No medication except some red wine in the evening plus melatonin to get deep sleep.
 I also take thyroid hormone, salmon oil and a Green Food supplement.

-My normal is definitely not the same as yours (whether you are bipolar or not!) but I can promise you I recognize it when I see it.
+My normal is definitely not the same as yours whether you are bipolar or not but I can recognize it when I see it.
 I hope you are doing well too.